Panama Canal Panama Travel Guide

 Numerous guided walking tours are available in Casco Viejo, focusing on history, architecture, or culinary experiences.

-Stick to well-lit, well-trafficked, and tourist-safe areas.
+Stick to well-lit, well-trafficked, and tourist-friendly areas.

 Whether you navigate the city by public transport, taxi, or a rental car, a smooth travel experience awaits.